savvyt/twitter/README.md

 ## Troubleshooting

+### Python script/VM

+Receiving 401s when you run the script?
+* Make sure you've entered the correct API credential information in Secret Manager (you may need to regenerate credentials.
+Twitter seems to reject credentials after a certain period of time but I'm not sure exactly how long credentials do or don't last.
+* If your credentials check out, the problem may be that the VM's internal clock is inaccurate.
+The VM's clock can be delayed if you pause the VM.
+Try stopping and restarting the VM.
+This should reset the clock (run `timedatectl` within the VM and check to see if `System clock synchronized` is set to `yes`).
+If you do want to put the VM on hold in the future, it may be better to stop it altogether rather than pause.

 ### Dataflow

 If your Dataflow job doesn't run, you should double check to make sure that the necessary Dataflow APIs have been enabled (using the command `gcloud services enable dataflow.googleapis.com`).